 As an aspiring college student, look for multiple layers of advising to ensure the proper level of support is available at any turn your journey may take.
-For example: will you have an assigned faculty or professional adviser?
-What is the average number of advisees an adviser is responsible for?
-Is specialty advising available, such as Honors, Pre-Health, Pre-law, etc. Are there peer-advisers who can offer assistance in social adjustment in addition to academic familiarity?
+For example: will you have an assigned faculty or professional advisor?
+What is the average number of advisees an advisor is responsible for?
+Is specialty advising available, such as Honors, Pre-Health, Pre-law, etc. Are there peer-advisors who can offer assistance in social adjustment in addition to academic familiarity?
 During your college search, ask your admissions counselor whether these specialized types of advising are offered.

-More than simply helping you choose classes each semester, advisers should learn as much as they can about you – your interests, aspirations, perspectives, etc. Advisers should help you leverage every resource the institution provides.
-Meredith faculty advisers are required to have been on campus for at least one year prior to advising students.
+More than simply helping you choose classes each semester, advisors should learn as much as they can about you – your interests, aspirations, perspectives, etc. Advisors should help you leverage every resource the institution provides.
+Meredith faculty advisors are required to have been on campus for at least one year prior to advising students.
 This prepares advising faculty to be an effective resource for their students.
 When you interact with faculty during college visits, ask them whether they advise students and, if so, talk to them about how the process works at their particular school.

 Some institutions are better than others at supporting diverse student ability and helping you achieve success in college.
 As you go about your college search, I encourage you to ask questions about academic advising.
 Specifically, look for advising that is individualized, flexible, and attentive to your specific needs and goals as they inevitably evolve.